-I am an evolutionary biologist, computational scientist, trail runner, climber and atheist.
+I am an evolutionary biologist, computational scientist, trail runner, rock climber and atheist.

 I am the Director of the Centre for Computational Evolution at the University of Auckland, co-inventor of the academic open-source software BEAST and co-founder of the commercial Geneious scientific software package.